Wellfleet Sprint Triathlon

 Race Details

-Race day is Saturday, June 17, 2023.
-Start time is 8am.
-This Athlete’s Guide contains all of the information you will need to be prepared to compete.
+Race day is Saturday, June 6, 2026.
+Race start time is 8am.
+This Athlete’s Guide contains all of the information you will need to be prepared to participate.
 Please take the time to carefully read both the guide as well as any possible updated race information on the race website and the New England Endurance Events Facebook Page.

 Good luck at the race and we’ll see you at the finish line!